Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   the vertex colors are never clamped.
 This is the default for DX10 hardware.
   If both clamped and unclamped CAPs are supported, the clamping can be controlled through pipe_rasterizer_state.
-If the driver cannot do vertex color clamping, the state tracker may insert clamping code into the vertex shader.
+If the driver cannot do vertex color clamping, gallium frontends may insert clamping code into the vertex shader.
 * ``PIPE_CAP_GLSL_FEATURE_LEVEL``: Whether the driver supports features equivalent to a specific GLSL version.
 E.g. for GLSL 1.3, report 130.